IsaiaScope/Iso_Obsidian_2.0/POE/Heist/Documentation.md

 - INCREASED JOB SPEED
 - +1 TO LOCKPICKING(specific for rouge job) LEVEL FOR HEISTS
 - +1 TO LEVEL OF ALL JOBS FOR HEISTS
+- #% CHANCE TO NOT ACTIVATE LOCKDOWN IN GRAND HEISTS

+#### Crafting gear

+Harvest reforge speed for INCREASED JOB SPEED on weapons for example Note not all pieces gear can roll job speed

 ---